IT50/book/en/encryption.md

 Asymmetric encryption has a pair of keys.
 When one of the keys is used to encrypt data, only the other key can be used to decrypt.
 Keep in mind that the sender knows the original data.

-Usually, one key is made public and the other is kept private.
+Usually, one key is made public, called **public key**, and the other is kept private, called **private key**.
 This design allows secure communication.

 ### Ideal workflow